hiskiapp/app/content/_index.md

 title = "Home"
 +++

-Now, I'm a software engineer.
+I am currently a software engineer.

-In the past, I've enjoyed working in web engineering, DevOps, and studying computer vision & prediction.
-I studied CS & AI during my Bachelor's degree.
+I enjoy working on web engineering and DevOps.
+I studied Computer Science and Artificial Intelligence (with a focus on computer vision and prediction) during my bachelor's degree.

 Connect with me on [LinkedIn](https://linkedin.com/in/hiskiapp), [GitHub](https://github.com/hiskiapp) or [hi@hiskia.app](mailto:hi@hiskia.app).